dirceuBarquette/Assets/README.md

 digite uma opção >
 ```

-The first need is to import the raw data from your file system, so you will press **1** to do this.
+You first need to import the raw data from your file system, so press **1** to do this.

 ```console
 1 - Importar